liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/00-propagator-performance-plan.md

 from this `div_p`-only scripted-forward configuration and target backward replay cost while keeping peak memory below `2.5x` production checkpoint=10.

+Do not use full `torch.autograd.profiler` as the next step for this route.
+Observed-pressure short gates can be numerically invalid, while finite `nt=3000` and even tiny synthetic-energy profiler runs were too slow on the current NPU/custom-autograd path.
+The next useful diagnostic is lightweight stage timing inside the rematerialized backward replay or a formula-level analysis of which recomputed terms can be reduced without storing full per-step state.

 ## Comparison Scheme For Next Task

 Before/after comparison must use the same: